Interferometric measurement of the quadrature coherence scale using two replicas of a quantum optical state: Two-copy observable for measuring the QCS

 which is our main result.
 We again need to send two replicas of $\hat \rho$ on a 50:50 beam splitter and measure the photon number $\hat n _d$ of the state $\hat \rho_d$ in the ``difference'' mode $\hat d$.
 From the measured statistics of $\hat n_d$, we can compute both the numerator and denominator of Eq. \eqref{eq:QCSmulti}.

-Similarly as before, only the state of mode $\hat d$ is involved in Eq.~\eqref{eq:QCSmulti}, which was expected since the QCS is invariant under displacements in phase space.
+Similar to before, only the state of mode $\hat d$ is involved in Eq.~\eqref{eq:QCSmulti}, which was expected since the QCS is invariant under displacements in phase space.
 Further, Eq.~\eqref{eq:QCSmulti} only depends on the photon number $\hat{n}_d$ in mode $\hat d$, which ensures that the QCS is, in addition, invariant under rotations in phase space.